A Little Reunion

 A Little Reunion (小欢喜 (Xiao Huan Xi)) is a 2019 Chinese television series which focuses on the topic of the National College Entrance Examination, also known as the gaokao.
 The series airs on Dragon Television, Zhejiang Television, Tencent Video and IQIYI starting July 31, 2019.
-It is one of the highest rated TV series of 2019, receiving positive reviews from audience.
+It was one of the highest rated TV series of 2019, receiving positive reviews from audiences and is one of the most popular CGTN shows for foreign viewers.